raspberrypi/noobs/sdcontent/INSTRUCTIONS-README.txt

 NOOBS INSTALLATION INSTRUCTIONS

-1. Insert an SD card that is 4GB or greater in size into your computer.
+1. Insert an SD card that is 8GB or greater in size into your computer.
 2. Format the SD card using the platform-specific instructions below:
    a.
-Windows
+Windows (32GB cards and under)
       i.
 Download the SD Association's Formatting Tool from https://www.sdcard.org/downloads/formatter_4/eula_windows/ ii.
 Install and run the Formatting Tool on your machine iii.
 Set "FORMAT SIZE ADJUSTMENT" option to "ON" in the "Options" menu iv.
 Check that the SD card you inserted matches the one selected by the Tool
       v.
 Click the "Format" button
    b.
-Mac
+Mac (32GB cards and under)
       i.
 Download the SD Association's Formatting Tool from https://www.sdcard.org/downloads/formatter_4/eula_mac/ ii.
 Install and run the Formatting Tool on your machine iii.
 Select "Overwrite Format"